0

 |

 This species is one of the most desirable newcomers of late blooming autumn crocuses with mostly glistening white flowers and a large methylene-violet throat, red entire stigma branches and yellow anthers.
 There is some variation in the amount of violet, in the shape of the flower segments and sometimes the flower segments are light violet.
-This stock was originally received from its discoverer E. Pasche and carefully grown up from seeds in our nursery.
 It grows well in pots but must be kept cooler in summer.

 |